uriel1998/WWIV_Utilities/networked-bbs-doors/README.md

 switch followed by the username variable.
 You can also use this from the command-line yourself, e.g. `doorparty-link.sh -u USERNAME -s AA`

-At present there is not a way to specify a specific door at runtime from Door Party.
+At present there is not a way to specify a specific door at runtime from Door Party *that I know of*.

 ### BBSLink